Salud

 Calculator Free · Private

 Lean body mass (LBM) is everything your body weighs except fat — muscles, bones, organs, water, and connective tissue.
 Knowing your LBM matters for accurate medication dosing (many drugs are dosed per kg of LBM), setting daily protein targets, and tracking fitness progress without the noise of fat fluctuation.
-This calculator uses the Boer formula, a widely cited clinical reference validated across a broad range of adult body sizes.
+This calculator uses the Boer formula (1984), a widely cited clinical reference validated across a broad range of adult body sizes and derived from direct cadaver analysis.

 When to use this calculator